markefuller/orcl/README.md

 3. Click into the pop up window and press Ctrl-V.

-4. Click in the tool or field where you want to paste and press Ctrl-V again.
+4. Click in the tool or field where you want to paste and press Shift+Ins inside a Git-Bash window.

 **Installing Oracle Database driver for Node.js**